welch-lab/liger/README.md

 ## System Requirements

 ### Hardware requirements
-The `liger` package requires only a standard computer with enough RAM to support the in-memory operations.
+The `rliger` package requires only a standard computer with enough RAM to support the in-memory operations.
 For minimal performance, please make sure that the computer has at least about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

 * RAM: 16+ GB
 * CPU: 4+ cores, 2.3 GHz/core